Supply Chain Innovation

 - Network optimization.

-In 2016, R.J.
-Reynolds began implementing several initiatives to reduce its supply chain environmental impact:
+In 2017, R.J.
+Reynolds continued several initiatives to reduce its supply chain environmental impact:

 - Participating in the U.S. Environmental Protection Agency’s SmartWay program; and